mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

 - Select your project so you can start analyzing data
 - Share your work with instructors and classmates

+## Required Turn-In for Week 00

+For Week 00, you are not being asked to write a full Earth Engine analysis from scratch.
+Instead, the goal is to confirm that you can open, run, annotate, and share a script in the Earth Engine Code Editor.

+You must submit:

+- A working Google Earth Engine "Get Link" URL

+That link must point to a script that:

+- Was opened from a sample script in the Google Earth Engine Data Catalog
+- Includes a comment with your name
+- Includes at least one comment explaining what you did
+- Includes inline comments describing any changes you made, if you chose to modify the sample script

+> If you are feeling adventurous, you are welcome to change visualization settings, dates, map location, or other parts of the sample script.
+If you do, add inline comments so your instructor can easily see what you changed.

 ---

 ## Step-by-Step: Setting Up Your Google Earth Engine Account